Skip to content

 -Ddd.version: Version, optional

--Ddd.jmxfetch.check-period Specifies collection frequency in milliseconds, default 1500, optional
+-Ddd.jmxfetch.check-period Indicates collection frequency, unit in milliseconds, default 1500, optional

 -Ddd.jmxfetch.statsd.host=127.0.0.1 statsd collector connection address same as DataKit address, optional

--Ddd.jmxfetch.statsd.port=8125 Indicates UDP connection port for statsd collector on DataKit, default 8125, optional
+-Ddd.jmxfetch.statsd.port=8125 Indicates UDP connection port of statsd collector on DataKit, default 8125, optional

 -Ddd.trace.health.metrics.statsd.host=127.0.0.1 Self-metric data collection send address same as DataKit address, optional